dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 </style>"
 ---

 All psychological traits are heritable.
 This is [best replicated](https://dx.doi.org/10.1177%2F1745691615617439) finding in all of behavioral genetics.
-Here's some recent numbers:
+Some recent numbers include:

 * Religiosity: [44%](https://doi.org/10.1111%2Fj.1467-6494.2005.00316.x)
 * Schizophrenia: [79%](https://doi.org/10.1016/j.biopsych.2017.08.017)
 * [Big five](https://dynomight.net/better-personalities/) personality traits: [~50%](https://doi.org/10.1111/j.1467-6494.2005.00316.x)

-But what, precisely, does "heritability" mean?
+But what, exactly, does "heritability" mean?

-I used to have a mental model where each person has some number of religiosity points that comes from genes and some number that come from the environment.
-If religiosity was 40% genetic, I pictured something like this:
+I used to have a mental model something like this:  Each person has some number of religiosity points that comes from genes and some number that come from the environment.
+If religiosity was 40% genetic, I pictured this:

 <div style="font-size:100%;" markdown="1">
 ```